We now have the opportunity to explore unreal worlds we have never seen, thanks to the advent of virtual reality.

 The technology is still in its infancy, and it necessitates further investigation and testing.

 VR treadmills are prohibitively costly for the average user.
 As a result, the majority of these items are aimed at arcades or large corporations.

 The world of virtual reality is expanding day by day.
-Although the price of a virtual treadmill is a little costly people are accepting these ideas goodly.
+Although the price of an omnidirectional virtual treadmill is a little costly people are accepting these ideas goodly.

 In the very future, we will see some cheapest VR treadmills and we can gift these VR treadmills to our loving persons.